 Below are common home insurance perils that are covered by a home insurance policy:

-There are specific circumstances when homeowners insurance might cover pest infestations if it was caused by an event that’s covered by your policy.
-In homeowners insurance, this is referred to as “proximate cause”; if the peril that is considered the proximate cause of an infestation is covered, then you may be reimbursed for the extermination and other losses.
+There are specific circumstances when homeowners insurance might cover pest infestations if it was caused by an event that’s covered by your policy — what's referred to as a proximate cause.
+If the peril that's considered the proximate cause of an infestation is covered, then you may be reimbursed for the extermination and other losses.

 Bed bugs are hitchhiker bugs, so many times they stick to your clothes and you unknowingly bring them back to your house.
-If you live in an apartment complex, they can travel through vents from apartment to apartment.
+Or if you live in an apartment complex, they can travel through vents from apartment to apartment.

 Since proximate cause would very rarely apply to bed bugs, it’d have to be a really unique situation for your insurer to consider covering them.

 If you have bed bugs, don’t panic.
 Bed bugs don’t actually carry any disease and aren’t harmful beyond the itching and swelling caused by bites.
-However, bed bugs can damage furniture, like your bed, couch, or even your bookshelf.
+However, bed bugs can damage furniture, like your bed, couch, and even your bookshelf.